 Explain why “non-traditional” is the new traditional

-According to a 2016 study conducted by the McKinsey Global Institute, independent workers now make up between 20-30% of the working age population in the United States, with some seeing it as an opportunity to pursue non-traditional careers, be a pioneer in an emerging field, avoid the stresses and bureaucracy of an office environment, or achieve a better work-life balance.
+Independent workers make up 36% of the working age population in the United States, with some seeing it as an opportunity to pursue non-traditional careers, be a pioneer in an emerging field, avoid the stresses and bureaucracy of an office environment, or achieve a better work-life balance.

 3 ways to build a strong narrative around your career goals

 - Test your pitch.
 The first step to making your non-traditional career a reality is to speak about it as if it were already real.
 Talk about the career path that you are forging in the first person with anyone who will listen, especially those who don’t know you.
-When a person you meet at a party or networking event inevitably asks “What do you do?” this is your chance to get comfortable with the language you want to use to describe your talents and aspirations.
+When a new contact or acquaintance inevitably asks “What do you do?” this is your chance to get comfortable with the language you want to use to describe your talents and aspirations.

 - Create your own board of directors.
 A personal board of directors is a group that can include your mentors, personal cheerleaders, brainstorming partners, and people who are comfortable providing constructive criticism even when you aren’t asking for it.
 Your board should include at least one person with a background in the area you are pursuing, but having a diversity of professions adds perspectives.